-How Much Paint Do I Need for Exteriors?
+How Much Paint Do You Need for Exteriors?

 Generally speaking, exterior walls are usually easier to calculate the amount of paint needed compared to interiors.

 The surface areas of exteriors are generally flat and have fewer corners (or unique angles) as compared to interior surfaces.

 However, the exterior areas are subject to far more stress due to the ultraviolet rays of the sun along with erosive elements such as wind, rain, hail, and snow.

 This can be compensated by the toughness and durability of the paint that is used for exterior surfaces.

 In this case, the same rule as for interior surfaces applies.

 Namely, that if you are covering surfaces that have already been painted and you do not remove the underlying paint, then the coverage area as indicated by the manufacturer should be close.

 On the other hand, if you are removing the underlying paint or the area has yet to be painted, then you will probably need twice as much to add the extra coat.